meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 ### Study 6
 PA was associated with discriminative responding such as those in a good mood found a meaningful task meaningful but found a meaningless task meaningless.
 Content dependent.
-## Hedonism?
+## Hedonism vs Eudaimonism
-Must partition pleasure away from the meaning of life ()
+Must partition pleasure away from the meaning of life (do not associate the two).
+Hedo